baileySoobinPark/vv/reference/VerifyName Integration Steps/verifyname-enclave-setup/verifyname-enclave-verification-api/verifyname-get-owner-verification-result.md

   its unique request_id.

+  When the verification result is DENIED or ERROR, the reason field in the response provides a code that explains the reason for the verification result.
-  The table below lists the valid values for the reason field and their corresponding descriptions.
+  The following table lists the codes available in the reason field along with their descriptions.

   | Reason Code                              | Description |